-Only a fitness professional should interpret the test results and determine introduce any changes to a fitness program.
+Only a fitness professional should interpret the test results and determine to introduce any changes to a fitness program.

 The first steps